 All dogs poop, but some take a lot longer to pick a spot than others.
 Does your dog have to sniff every fence post before pooping?
 It may surprise you to learn that there’s science behind her dawdling.
+If your dog takes a long time to decide where to poop, they’re not alone in the canine universe.
 From territorial strategy to the alignment of the earth’s magnetic poles, your dog has good reasons for taking her time.

 Poop = Social Media for Dogs

-We check each other’s status updates online—and hey, some of our pets have their own Instagram accounts and Facebook pages, or belong to the Nextdoor Pet Directory.
+We check each other’s status updates online—and hey, many of our pets have their own Instagram accounts.

 According to Carlo Siracusa, director of the Small Animal Behavior Service at the University of Pennsylvania veterinary hospital, “These messages can tell your dog how many other dogs are in the immediate area, the sexual status of those dogs…whether a particular dog is a friend or an enemy, what he or she had for lunch, and when they were last in the area” (source).

 For some dogs, the “messages” encoded in scent secretions in other dogs’ waste serve as cues to make them go potty, too.
 That’s why your dog sometimes poops right next to another dog’s pile.
 (Perhaps this is a good time to remind you to always have poop bags handy!)

 If your dog is nervous in other areas of life, she may be nervous about where she goes to the bathroom.
 Like humans, some dogs have a hard time going to the bathroom in “public” places.
 I know a dog who refuses to poop on walks but waits to take care of business in the corner of his backyard when he gets home.
 Some dogs need peace and quiet to get the job done.
 If your dog shies away from pooping in public, try walking her on empty streets, or during quieter times of the day.